Kota Vamsa

 Kota Vamsa was a medieval dynasty which ruled in parts of the modern-day Indian state of Andhra Pradesh.
 The Kotas belonged to Dhananjaya gotra.
 Kota chiefs ruled Kammanadu with Dharanikota as capital.

 Kota Kings belonged to the Shudra varna.
+After they became the rulers, they came to be recognized as Kshatriyas.
+They had marital links with the Kakatiyas.
+Ganapatideva's daughter Ganapamadevi was married to the grandson of Kota Keta II.